 OFFICE USE ONLY political committee is enco Campaign Practices.
-The Gauthority upon submission form.
-Candidates or pol current campaign treasurer 1997, may subscribe to the the Election Code, every candidate and buraged to subscribe to the Code of Fair Code may be filed with the proper filing of a campaign treasurer appointment itical committees that already have appointment on file as of September 1 code at any time. g at a 1 ACCOUNT NUMBER 2 TYPE OF FILER (Ethics Commission Filers) CANDIDATE POLITICAL COMMITTEE If filing as a candidate, complete boxes 3 - 6, then read and sign page 2.
+The Cauthority upon submission form.
+Candidates or policurrent campaign treasurer 1997, may subscribe to the the Election Code, every candidaturaged to subscribe to the Code of Code may be filed with the proper of a campaign treasurer appoint tical committees that already happointment on file as of Septem code at any time. f Fair filing tment ave a ber 1, Date Hand-delivered or Postmarked Date Processed 1 ACCOUNT NUMBER 2 TYPE OF FILER (Ethics Commission Filers) CANDIDATE POLITICAL COMMITTEE If filing as a candidate, complete boxes 3 - 6, then read and sign page 2.
 If filing for a political committee, complete boxes 7 and 8, then read and sign page 2.
-3 NAME OF CANDIDATE (PLEASE TYPE OR PRINT) TITLE (Dr., Mr., Ms., etc.) FIRST МІ NICKNAME LAST SUFFIX (SR., JR., III, etc.) 4 TELEPHONE NUMBER OF CANDIDATE (PLEASE TYPE OR PRINT) AREA CODE PHONE NUMBER EXTENSION 5 ADDRESS OF CANDIDATE (PLEASE TYPE OR PRINT) STREET/POBOX; APT/SUITE#; CITY; STATE; ZIP CODE 6 OFFICE SOUGHT BY CANDIDATE (PLEASE TYPE OR PRINT) 7 NAME OF COMMITTEE (PLEASE TYPE OR PRINT) 8 NAME OF CAMPAIGN TREASURER TITLE (Dr., Mr., Ms., etc.) FIRST МІ (PLEASE TYPE OR PRINT) NICKNAME LAST SUFFIX (SR., JR., III, etc.) GO TO PAGE 2
+3 NAME OF CANDIDATE (PLEASE TYPE OR PRINT) TITLE (Dr., Mr., Ms., etc.) FIRST МІ NICKNAME LAST SUFFIX (SR., JR., III, etc.) 4 TELEPHONE NUMBER OF CANDIDATE (PLEASE TYPE OR PRINT) AREA CODE PHONE NUMBER EXTENSION 5 ADDRESS OF CANDIDATE (PLEASE TYPE OR PRINT) STREET / PO BOX; APT / SUITE #; CITY; STATE; ZIP CODE 6 OFFICE SOUGHT BY CANDIDATE (PLEASE TYPE OR PRINT) 7 NAME OF COMMITTEE (PLEASE TYPE OR PRINT) 8 NAME OF CAMPAIGN TREASURER TITLE (Dr., Mr., Ms., etc.) FIRST МІ (PLEASE TYPE OR PRINT) NICKNAME LAST SUFFIX (SR., JR., III, etc.) GO TO PAGE 2